shipcloud/shipcloud-developer-portal/_includes/reference/shipments_request_parameters.md

 __Parameters:__

 - __carrier__* (string), the carrier you want to use.
-Possible values are "dpd", "dhl", "gls", "hermes", "iloxx", "ups"
+Possible values are "dpd", "dhl", "gls", "hermes", "iloxx", "ups", "fedex"
 - __to__*, object describing the receivers address
   - __company__ (string), the receivers company name
   - __first_name__ (string, optional), the receivers first name